 If you're wondering if THC-O that is past its prime will make you ill, the answer isn’t always so straightforward.

 In general, no, THC-O doesn’t just become dangerous as it degrades–it generally just becomes ineffective.
-However, it’s possible that other ingredients used in the THC-O products you buy can spoil and become unsafe for consumption.
+However, it’s possible that other ingredients used in the THC-O products you buy can spoil and become unsafe for consumption, increasing the chance of THC-O side effects.
 Rancid carrier oils are one example of this, and food-based products are more susceptible to spoilage.

 In general, you should make plans to use all of your THC products before they lose potency or spoil.
 Once they are spoiled or expired, just toss them out to be safe.Now that you’re familiar with THC-O storage basics, check out theTHC-O + Delta-8 Vaporizer in our Elev8 Collection.